htcondor/htcondor/docs/version-history/development-release-series-91.rst

   require this level now require ``ADMINISTRATOR`` authorization.
   :jira:`1023`

+- Improved the algorithm in the schedd to speed up the scheduling of jobs when reusing claims.
+  :jira:`1056`

 Bugs Fixed:

 - Fix a rare bug where the starter will fail to start a job, and the job will